Hosaena

-Hosaena (also spelled Hossana) is a town and separate woreda in southern Ethiopia, and the administrative center of the Hadiya Zone.
-Located in the Southern Nations, Nationalities, and People's Region (SNNPR), Hosaena has a latitude and longitude of 7°33′N 37°51′E with an elevation of 2177 meters above sea level.
+Hosaena, Hossana or Hosaina is a town which level as a woreda in southern Ethiopia, and currently serve as the administrative center of Hadiya Zone and Central Ethiopia Regional State as well.
+Geographically located to the central south of Ethiopia, with a latitude and longitude of 7°33′N 37°51′E with an elevation of 2177 meters above sea level.
 It was part of Limo woreda and is surrounded by it.

 A nearby landmark is the rock-hewn Dawabelo Cave, whose rock-hewn pillars suggest that it is an unfinished monolithic church.
-An all-weather road was built in 1963 by the Gurage Road Association, which connected Hosaena to Addis Ababa by way of Welkite and Endibir.
+An all-weather road was built in 1963 by the Gurage Road Association, which connected Hosaina na to Addis Ababa by way of Welkite and Endibir.
 According to the SNNPR's Bureau of Finance and Economic Development, As of 2003 Hosaena's amenities include digital telephone access, postal service, 24-hour electrical service, a bank and a hospital.

 History

 In 1910 Hosaena became the administrative center of the province of Hadiya.
 The town was occupied by the Italians on 11 February 1937.
 By 1958 Hosaena was one of 27 places in Ethiopia ranked as First Class Township.

 In 1929, a pair of missionaries settled in the town, their efforts leading to Hosaena becoming a center of Protestant Christianity in southern Ethiopia; as early as December 1949, the town hosted a Bible conference, attended by 800 persons.
 In April 1970, the administrative center of the Kembata Synod of the Mekane Yesus Church was officially moved from Durame to Hosaena; the synod was later renamed the "South Central Synod."

-Hosaena currently is one of the nineteen reform cities of the SNNPR.